SagePayments/-Archived-PaymentsJS/README.md

 #### <a name="ref.Response.getResponse"></a>get[...]Response
-These methods return different "layers" of the API response:
+These methods return different layers of the data:

 They do not take any arguments: